cloud-gov/site/content/news/articles/2023-02-23-cloud-gov-pages-faster-builds.md

 tags: news
 title: Faster build times on cloud.gov Pages
 date: 2023-02-23
 excerpt: We advertise that cloud.gov Pages, previously known as Federalist, can “securely deploy a website from your repository in minutes.”
-Getting your content on the web quickly, seeing fast previews, and even seeing errors early are all important to good maintenance of a website
+Getting your content on the web quickly, seeing fast site previews, and even seeing errors early are all important to good maintenance of a website
 ---

 We advertise that [cloud.gov Pages](https://cloud.gov/pages), previously known as Federalist, can “securely deploy a website from your repository in minutes.”
-Getting your content on the web quickly, seeing fast previews, and even seeing errors early are all important to good maintenance of a website.
+Getting your content on the web quickly, seeing fast site previews, and even seeing errors early are all important to good maintenance of a website.
 But as sites become larger and more complex, this can be a difficult task.
 We’ve made two recent changes to cloud.gov Pages to make website deployment faster so you can focus on your code, design, and content.